apankrat/js-noisy-gradient/README.md

 # js-noisy-gradient
-Small and fast lib for smoothing visible banding in linear-gradient backgrounds.
+Small and very fast single-function "lib" for smoothing visible banding in linear-gradient backgrounds.

 ## Intro ##